Mark Fisher (soccer)

-Mark Elliot Fisher (born December 14, 2000) is a Canadian soccer player.
+Mark Elliot Fisher (born December 14, 2000) is a Canadian soccer player who plays for the Oakland Roots in the USL Championship.

 Early life

 Fisher was born in Calgary, Alberta in Canada, but grew up in Grand Blanc, Michigan in the United States.
 He played youth soccer with Waza FC from 2015 to 2016 and Michigan Wolves SC from 2016 to 2019.
 He attended Grand Blanc High School, where he earned all-conference, all-district and all-region honors for the soccer team.

 College career

 Fisher began attending Stanford University in 2019, where he played for the men's soccer team.
 He redshirted his first season.
 In his freshman season, Fisher was named the Pac-12 Conference Freshman of the Year, and was named to the TopDrawerSoccer Best XI Freshman Second Team, and the College Soccer News All-Freshman First Team.
 In his senior year, he was named to the All-Pac 12 Second Team, the All-Far West Region First Team, and earned Scholar All-America, and Academic All-American honours.
 He was also a four-time Pac-12 Academic Honour Roll recipient (2020-2023) and two-time Academic All-District honouree (2022–23).